g4klx/MMDVMHost/README.md

 The HD44780 displays are integrated with wiringPi for Raspberry Pi based platforms.

-The Hobbytronics TFT Display, which is a Pi-Hat, connects to the UART on the Raspbery Pi.

 The OLED display needs an extra library see OLED.md